 Weather – This is a rain or shine (or fog) event.
 Dress accordingly for the weather, and dress in layers.
 It will be colder during the bay crossings.
 The ferry does have inside seating, however, if you want to photograph from outside while on the ferry we recommend that you bring a light-weight wind breaker or rain jacket, and a light sweater that will pack easily once you’re on the island.

-Camera equipment – Any camera is acceptable.
-Make sure that your battery is fully charged and bring extra batteries.
-Make sure that you have plenty of room on your memory card for at least a few hundred pictures.
-However we do recommend having a second memory card with you.
+Camera equipment – Any camera is acceptable, including smart phones and tablets.
+Make sure that your battery is fully charged and that you have plenty of room on your memory card for at least a few hundred pictures.
+However, we do recommend having a second memory card with you, too.
 If you have a DSLR you may want to bring additional lenses if you have them.
 Tri-pods can be bulky and heavy but if you usually use one then certainly bring it along.

-Food – Since the sea air can make you hungry, we recommend bringing a morning snack for the ferry ride and definitely pack along some drinking water.
-We will be having a late lunch on the island.
+Food – We recommend bringing a snack, lunch might be on the later side, and definitely pack along some drinking water.
 The cost of lunch is not included in the price of the photo tour.

 Suggested items – sun protection; sunscreen, sunglasses, a hat, etc. We will be outside most of the day.